 Step 3.
 Jewelry Shaping

-When the gold cast comes out of the oven, it has a rough surface.
+When the gold or platinum cast comes out of the oven, it has a rough surface.
 It’s sent over to our Jewelers who smooth and shape the cast to your specific style and size.

 Imagine a bartender shaping a block ice-cube into a perfect circle.
 It leaves this stage looking like a wedding band.